ThatTilux/pyTECController/README.md

    ```

 ### Set up Port Allocations
-Determine the serial ports assigned to each of the four TEC controllers.
+Determine the serial ports assigned to each of the four PID control boards.
 This assignment may vary by device:
-1. Connect the TEC controllers via USB.
+1. Connect the control boards via USB.
 2. Open the `Device Manager` on Windows and head to the section `Ports (COM & LPT)`.
-The four connected TEC Controllers should appear as `USB Serial Port (COMX)`, where X is the assigned port number.
+The four connected control boards should appear as `USB Serial Port (COMX)`, where X is the assigned port number.
-3. Identify each TEC controller's serial port by disconnecting and reconnecting them one by one, if necessary.
+3. Identify each board's serial port by disconnecting and reconnecting them one by one, if necessary.

 Update the `serial_ports.py` file in the `app` directory.
-Assign the serial ports for the top TEC controllers to `TOP_1` and `TOP_2` and the bottom ones for `BOTTOM_1` and `BOTTOM_2`.
+Assign the serial ports for the top control boards to `TOP_1` and `TOP_2` and the bottom ones for `BOTTOM_1` and `BOTTOM_2`.
 For example:
 ```
 PORTS = {